allenzohrabians/Comp322/Lab 4/README.txt

 catching up I had to do on sem_open and the oflag argument.
 Part 2 on the other hand didn't require a lot of work, but I did have to think about two different approaches to preventing deadlock.
 I ultimately chose to go with the removal of circular wait and having all my philosophers be left-handed besides the philosopher in position 1 who I would make right-handed.

+Tuesday (4/28/2020):
+This is my third README entry for Lab 4.
+I'm at the point of going over the project description and making sure my program covers all steps from the first two parts and is able to run properly for the individual philosopher.
+Once I've cleared that up, I'm choosing to avoid part
+3 which is optional and just go ahead and write the bash script to allow the program to run multiple times.
+This file shouldn't take too long to make but it is something I haven't attempted before